Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Software for modelling marine ecosystem including spatial and temporal dynamics.

 **Attention!**
 >Atlantis is a living piece of software and the information here cn get out of date quickly.
 While the informaiton here faithfully reflects the state of the model when the paper mentioned below was created things have moved on since.
-If you would like to more please go to the [Atlantis research page](https://research.csiro.au/atlantis) or [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Ecosystem+Model+Home+Page)
+If you would like to more please go to the [Atlantis research page](https://research.csiro.au/atlantis).

 Due to licensing requirements, new users must register to access the code.
 If you want a copy of the Atlantis main code (which you will need to start using the model) you will need to email the developers to get access to the Atlantis-Wiki.
 If the link doesn't autoconnect to email for you please check if you have a pop-up blocker turned on in your browser.
 Alternatively, right click on the text "email to developers" and select the option "copy email".